spoon-l4d2/Nextmod/README.md

 #### Small Fixes
 * Ready Up footers will no longer stack (such as boss percents when chagned)
 ### Map Changes
+> Maps are the same as ZoneMod 1.9.4 besides the mentioned changes.
 ---
 #### Dead Center
 ##### Hotel (Map 1)